ennioj/puppet-snoopy/README.md

 ## Development

 Rentabiliweb  modules on  the  Puppet  Forge are  open  projects, and  community contributions are  essential for keeping  them great.
-We can’t access  the huge number  of   platforms  and  myriad   of  hardware,  software,   and  deployment configurations that  Puppet is intended to  serve so feel free  to contribute on GitHub.
+We can't access  the huge number  of   platforms  and  myriad   of  hardware,  software,   and  deployment configurations that  Puppet is intended to  serve so feel free  to contribute on GitHub.